arthur3486/ARVI/README.md

 The steps you need to take:

-1. Ensure the proper release of the active players when the application goes into background (System Memory Claims)
+**1. Ensure the proper release of the active players when the application goes into background (System Memory Claims)**

 <details><summary><b>Kotlin (click to expand)</b></summary>